Combinatorial minors for matrix functions and their applications: Introduction

 Since, evidently, we also have

 then the numbers of even and odd permutations of class $\mathcal{B}(A)$ are given by vector

-Note that, in the contrast to permanent, there exist methods of very fast calculation of $det A.$ Therefore, the enumerative information given by (\ref{1.4}) one can obtain approximately for the same time as the number $|\mathcal{B}|$ given by (\ref{1.1}).
+Note that, in contrast to permanent, there exist methods of very fast calculation of $det A.$ Therefore, the enumerative information given by (\ref{1.4}) one can obtain approximately for the same time as the number $|\mathcal{B}(A)|$ given by (\ref{1.1}).
 Let $m\geq3$ and $0\leq k<m$ be given integers.
-We say that a permutation $\pi$ belongs to \slshape class $k$ modulo \upshape $m$ $(\pi\in \mathcal{S}_{k, m}^{(n)}),$ if $d(\pi)\equiv k\pmod m.$ Let now $A$ be $(0,1)$ square matrix of order $n.$ The first problem under our consideration is the enumeration of permutations $\pi\in \mathcal{B}$ of class $k$ modulo $m.$ It is clear that this problem is a natural generalization of problem of enumeration of even and odd permutation with restricted positions which is solved by ({1.4}).
+We say that a permutation $\pi$ belongs to \slshape class $k$ modulo \upshape $m$ $(\pi\in \mathcal{S}_{k, m}^{(n)}),$ if $d(\pi)\equiv k\pmod m.$ The first problem under our consideration in this paper is the enumeration of permutations $\pi\in \mathcal{B(A)}$ of class $k$ modulo $m.$ It is clear that this problem is a natural generalization of problem of enumeration of even and odd permutation with restricted positions which is solved by ({1.4}).
 In order to solve this more general problem, put $\omega=e^{\frac{2\pi i}{m}}$ and introduce a new matrix function which we call \slshape $\omega$-permanent.\upshape \begin{definition} Let $A$ be a square matrix of order $n.$ We call $\omega$-permanent of matrix $A$ the following matrix function

 \end{definition} Note that, if $m=1,$ then $per_\omega A=per A,$ and if $m=2,$ then $per_\omega A=det A.$ In case $m\geq3,$ every sum in ({1.5}) essentially differs from permanent.
-Therefore, the known methods of evaluation of permanent (\cite{1}, ch.
+Therefore, the known methods of evaluation of permanent (\cite{4}, ch.
 7) are not applicable.
-However, using so-called "combinatorial miners", below we find an expansion $per_\omega A$ over the first row of matrix $A.$ This allows to reduce a problem of order $n$ to a few problems of order $n-1.$ The second problem under our consideration is another important problem of enumeration of full cycles with restricted positions.
-In connection of this problem, we introduce another new matrix function which we call \slshape cyclic permanent. \upshape \begin{definition} Let $A$ be square matrix of order $n.$ The number
+However, using so-called "combinatorial minors", below we find an expansion $per_\omega A$ over the first row of matrix $A.$ This allows to reduce a problem of order $n$ to a few problems of order $n-1.$ The second problem under our consideration is another important problem of enumeration of full cycles of length $n$ with restricted positions.
+In connection with this problem, we introduce another new matrix function which we call \slshape cyclic permanent. \upshape \begin{definition} Let $A$ be square matrix of order $n.$ The number